apache/cordova-docs/docs/en/1.5.0/guide/getting-started/windows-phone/index.md

 6. Build your project for the device
 ------------------------------------

 In order to test your application on a device, the device must be registered.
-Click [here](http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402565(v=vs.105).aspx) to read documentation on deploying and testing on your Windows Phone.
+Click [here][register-url] to read documentation on deploying and testing on your Windows Phone.

 - Make sure your phone is connected, and the screen is unlocked
 - In Visual Studio, select 'Windows Phone Device' from the top drop-down menu.